SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Working_with_the_Alarm_Console/Working_with_the_Alarm_Console_history_slider.md

   - **ActiveAlarmStatsExpirationTime**: The amount of time that requested time ranges other than the most recent one will stay in memory (if unused).
 Default: 10 minutes.

 - How long alarm data remain available to be displayed in the history slider depends on the database configuration.
-For more information, see [Configuring how long alarm history slider data are kept in Cassandra](xref:Configuring_how_long_alarm_history_slider_data_are_kept_in_Cassandra).
+For more information, see [Specifying TTL overrides](xref:Specifying_TTL_overrides).